corda/corda-docs/content/en/docs/corda-os/4.7/business-network-membership.md

 Both `SuspendMembershipFlow` and `RevokeMembershipFlow` use the same arguments:

-- `membershipId` ID of the membership to be suspended/revoked
+- `membershipId`: ID of the membership to be suspended/revoked.
-- `notary` Identity of the notary to be used for transactions notarisation.
-If not specified, first one from the whitelist will be used
+- `notary`: Identity of the notary to be used for transactions notarisation.
+If not specified, the first one from the whitelist will be used.

 **Example**: